nicblunck/rustcakes.com/content/rustcakes.md

 of flavour.

 All my sponge cakes are made with plant-based butter, so you still get the texture and taste of a moist and fluffy classic sponge.
+Instead of classic buttercream, I use white chocolate ganache.
 With the help of cream of your choice and fruit compotes, you can tailor each cake to include your favourite flavours.
 I have spent years combining flavours.
 If you aren't sure what will work, I can help you find the perfect match for you.